rajneesh069/DSA-CPP/README.md

 }
 ```

-### Examples for Stack and Queues along with concepts that will come in handy later
+### Examples for Stack and Queue along with concepts that will come in handy later

 1. [Balanced Brackets](https://leetcode.com/problems/valid-parentheses/description/)